-The LWI held a series of statewide one-day conferences focused on gathering input from local and regional stakeholders, with a focus on utilizing sessions to inform early efforts of the LWI.
+The state through the LWI held a series of statewide one-day conferences focused on gathering input from local and regional stakeholders, with a focus on collecting input to inform early efforts of flood risk mitigation efforts.
 This "statewide listening tour" included more than 30 individual sessions held in eight distinct regions of the state and more than 550 attendees, representing diverse stakeholders such as local engineers, planners, floodplain administrators, public works staff, emergency responders, code enforcement staff, elected officials and more.
 Each session was structured to inform how statewide investments in modeling flood risk would be most effectively directed, while gathering input (via meeting discussions and a written survey) about local considerations related to building smarter, more effective solutions for flood risk reduction in Louisiana.